Clairebasil/Altschool-second-semester-project/README.md

      sudo apt update
      sudo apt install apache2 -y
      ```
-   - This installs the apache2 HTTP server, which serves your web content.
+   - This installs the apache2 HTTP server, which serves the web content.

 2. **Ensured HTTP traffic on port 80 was allowed**:
    - Next step was to configure the **Security Group** in the AWS Management Console to allow inbound HTTP traffic on port 80 for the EC2 instance.